jaantollander/masters-thesis/content/40_results.md

 The second, more serious issue is that there were malformed entry identifiers.
 The issue is likely related to the lack of thread safety in the functions that produce the entry identifier strings in the Lustre Jobstats code.
-A recent bug report mentioned broken job ID fields [@jobid-atomic], which looked similar to our problems.
+A recent bug report mentioned broken entry identifiers [@jobid-atomic], which looked similar to our problems.
 Consequently, we cannot reliably parse information from these entry identifiers, and we had to discard them, which resulted in data loss.
 This issue occurred only in OSSs on Puhti.
 We obtained feasible values for correct entry identifiers, but we are still determining if the integrity of the counter values is affected by this issue.

-Figures \ref{fig:entry-ids-mds-user}, \ref{fig:entry-ids-mds-system}, \ref{fig:entry-ids-oss-user}, and \ref{fig:entry-ids-oss-system} show the counts of various observed entry identifiers in a sample of 113 consecutive Jobstats outputs taken every 2-minutes from 2022-03-04.
+Figures \ref{fig:entry-ids-mds-user}, \ref{fig:entry-ids-mds-system}, \ref{fig:entry-ids-oss-user}, and \ref{fig:entry-ids-oss-system} show the number of entries in Jobstats output per Lustre target in a sample of 113 consecutive Jobstats outputs taken every 2-minutes from 2022-03-04.
 We separated the figures by Lustre server, system versus non-system user, and entry identifier formatting.
 We see that the number of entry identifiers with missing job IDs is substantial compared to the number of correct identifiers.
 We also observe that Jobstats systemically generates malformed identifiers on the OSSs.